mongodb/terraform-provider-mongodbatlas/examples/gcp-atlas-privatelink/Readme.md

-# Example - Microsoft Azure and MongoDB Atlas Private Endpoint
+# Example - GCP and MongoDB Atlas Private Endpoint

-This project aims to provide an example of using Azure and MongoDB Atlas together.
+This project aims to provide an example of using GCP and MongoDB Atlas together.

 ## Dependencies